 Instructions

 - Mixing together the refried beans, lime juice, and seasonings.
 Spread a ¼ cup of beans in each taco shell.
-Evenly divide the cheese between the tacos.2 cups refried beans, 2 teaspoons lime juice, 1 teaspoon chili powder, ½ teaspoon cumin, ½ teaspoon onion powder, ½ teaspoon garlic powder, 8 corn tortillas, 1 ½ cups shredded cheddar cheese
+Evenly divide the cheese between the tacos.2 cups refried beans, 2 teaspoons lime juice, 1 teaspoon chili powder, ½ teaspoon cumin, ½ teaspoon onion powder, ½ teaspoon garlic powder, 8 corn tortillas, 1 ½ cup shredded cheddar cheese

 Crispy Bean Taco Option:

 - In a large skillet heat the oil over medium-high heat.
 Fold the tacos in half and lay them flat in pay, Fry for 2 minutes per side or until crispy.
-Work in batches, and keep tacos warm in a preheated 200 F degree oven.2 tablespoons vegetable oil
+Work in batches, and keep tacos warm in a preheated 200 F degree oven.2 Tablespoons vegetable oil

 Soft Bean Taco Option: